Our research is editorially independent but we

-If you’re thinking about planning your next trip with the goal to have a great time while keeping safety in mind as the COVID-19 pandemic winds down, New Orleans should really be at the top of your list.
-Not only is it a city that everyone should visit at least once with its incredible cuisine, music, diverse culture, magnificent architecture, but its beloved festivals are returning, attractions are open with social distancing in mind, and there is lots to do in the beautiful outdoors.
+If you’re thinking about planning your next trip, New Orleans should really be at the top of your list.
+Not only is it a city that everyone should visit at least once with its incredible cuisine, music, diverse culture, and magnificent architecture, but there is lots to do in the beautiful outdoors.
 If you need more reasons to start booking, here are more than a dozen of them.

 The French Quarter offers plenty of mouthwatering restaurants, and the even betters news is that many of them provide options for courtyard dining.
-Galatoire’s Restaurant, a Bourbon Street landmark, is now taking reservations too, making it easier to get a table without a long wait time.
-Others to consider include Cafe Amelie, which offers mostly courtyard dining and a fantastic menu in a beautiful Royal Street setting, and Court of Two Sisters, renowned for its daily jazz brunches and Creole cuisine, enjoyed in a tree-covered courtyard.
+Galatoire’s Restaurant, a Bourbon Street landmark, is a great spot to dine, others to consider include Cafe Amelie, which offers mostly courtyard dining and a fantastic menu in a beautiful Royal Street setting, and Court of Two Sisters, renowned for its daily jazz brunches and Creole cuisine, enjoyed in a tree-covered courtyard.

-Many of the city’s popular museums have reopened for visitors to enjoy with enhanced safety measures as a priority.
-That includes the Sazerac House, The National WWII Museum, New Orleans Jazz Museum, Ogden Museum of Southern Art, and the New Orleans Museum of Art (NOMA).
+Some of the top museums in teh city include the Sazerac House, The National WWII Museum, New Orleans Jazz Museum, Ogden Museum of Southern Art, and the New Orleans Museum of Art (NOMA).
 Ranked among the very best museums in the country, NOMA is located in City Park.
 It includes over 40,000 objects that span 5,000 years of art, most notable for its French and American art, photography, glass, and African and Japanese works.

 New Orleans is renowned for its music and you’ll find many places to enjoy it live outdoors, including Longue Vue House and Gardens’ outdoor music series, Twilight at Longue Vue.
-It features local artists who perform on Spanish Court the second and fourth Wednesdays of every month between 5 p.m. and 7 p.m., with social distancing and other safety measures enforced.
+It features local artists who perform on Spanish Court the second and fourth Wednesdays of every month.
 Bacchanal, described as part wine bar, part restaurant, part backyard party, offers live outdoor music on select days that can be enjoyed with a tasty meal (reservations highly recommended).
 Faubourg Brewing Co. hosts concerts in its outdoor beer garden on the weekends, and visitors can also enjoy jazz cruises on the Steamboat Natchez.

 JAMNOLA is the city’s first experiential pop-up, ideal for all ages who want to stroll through its cultural gems.
 It’s the collective result of over 20 artists who went “a little wild” creating a 12-room immersive art exhibit.
 You can pose for a selfie in front of technicolor walls or even step inside a huge pot and get boiled by giant crawfish.
 This is a definite must-experience for anyone trying to fill their Instagram feed.

 The Barataria Preserve in Jean Lafitte National Historical Park is the best place for spotting alligators near New Orleans.
-Located just outside of Marrero, about a 15-minute drive from the French Quarter, you can stroll the beautiful boardwalks and trails on your own, or take a free guided tour with a park ranger at 10 a.m. , Wednesday through Sunday.
-Either way, face masks are required when physical distancing cannot be maintained.
+Located just outside of Marrero, about a 15-minute drive from the French Quarter, you can stroll the beautiful boardwalks and trails on your own, or take a free guided tour with a park ranger.
 You’re just about guaranteed to see at least one of the toothy creatures in the wild and can also spot over 200 bird species, armadillos, white-tailed deer, and more.

-The Audubon Zoo in historic uptown New Orleans Audubon Park is open for masked visitors with timed tickets to reduce the safety risk.
-Be sure to book your tickets well in advance, and as there is so much to see and experience, allow plenty of time to explore the grounds.
+The Audubon Zoo in historic uptown New Orleans Audubon Park offers so much to see and experience.
 There is a wide range of exhibits from the African Savanna with its giraffes, zebras, and African painted dogs to Asia, inhabited by elephants, orangutans, tigers, sun bears, and more.
 After exploring on a hot day, you’ll appreciate the Cool Zoo Splash Park, one of the most popular water parks in New Orleans.
 It features water slides, attractions like the Gator Run, and other fun water-based activities.

 Taking a swamp tour is really a must when visiting New Orleans and it’s a great excuse to escape the hustle and bustle of downtown.
 Enjoy an active outdoor adventure that typically lasts between two and three hours, paddling a canoe or kayak with an expert guide through the bayous of the Manchac Swamp and its incredible moss-covered cypress groves.
 It brings endless photo-ops, including the chance to capture all sorts of wildlife like alligators, snakes, turtles, egrets, eagles, and owls.